 - Private insurance: Insurance must pay or reimburse for 8 at-home test kits per month until November 11, 2023 for California residents.
 Purchases can be made online, at stores or pharmacies.
 Receipts are required to request reimbursement.
 Please go to your health insurance’s website or contact them for details on how to request reimbursement.
-Find out more about this national policy at How to Get Your At-Home Over-the-Counter COVID-19 Test for Free.
+Find out more about this California policy at How to Get Your At-Home Over-the-Counter COVID-19 Test for Free.
+Some insurance plans (such as Kaiser) will continue to cover in-network home test kits after November 11, 2023.